Deeplinks

 - Don't put secrets in the URL.
 The

 onDeepLinkon an installed device for 5 minutes after the tap.
-For deferred installs, the longer install-attribution window applies as usual. - Probe matches require a tight signal match.
+For deferred installs, the longer install-attribution window applies. - Probe matches require a tight signal match.
 Confidence ≥ 0.9 (vs 0.7 for install attribution).
 If you see false negatives, check that your custom-endpoint proxy is forwarding the real client IP (

 X-Real-IP).